 Look at all the trees knocked down.

-My youngest was really worried for the trees.
+My youngest was really worried about the trees.

 I called it a tree cemetery.

-The entire 2 mile road was covered in dead trees.
+The entire two-mile road was covered in dead trees.

 A cool pizza restaurant in downtown Chattanooga.